Your gifts to Compassion, through the Combined Federal Campaign, help save and transform lives! Here's how...

-Can my gifts through CFC be used to sponsor a child?
+Can my gifts be used to sponsor a child?

-Compassion participates in this campaign through Christian Service Charities, an organization that represents Christian charities in workplace fundraising drives.
-Unfortunately, since Compassion is not in control of when these contributions are received, it is not possible to allocate them for sponsorship.
-If you sponsor a Compassion child, please note that gifts contributed through the CFC cannot be used toward monthly child sponsorship.
-Instead, your gift will go to Partners of Compassion.
-But please know that you are always welcome to sponsor a child on your own!
+Since Compassion is not in control of when contributions are received through Global Impact, it is not possible to allocate them for sponsorship.
+Instead, your gift will go toward meeting the most urgent needs of Compassion-assisted children, but please know that you are always welcome to sponsor a child on your own!

-If you have chosen to give to Compassion through the Combined Federal Campaign, thank you!
-You are making an incredible difference in the lives of children around the world.
+Thank you for considering giving to Compassion through the Combined Federal Campaign.
+The heartfelt contributions from people like you are making an incredible difference in the lives of children around the world.

 Questions about CFC?
 Please feel free to contact us.
 We’ll be glad to help.